 Are you a keen and confident young alpinist?
-Well an awesome opportunity for you has arrived.
-Get signed up to the upcoming BMC Young Alpinists Alpine Meet 2019 to travel and climb in the beautiful Valais region of Switzerland.
+Well an awesome opportunity for you is back.
+The concept of a BMC Young Alpinist's Meet continues with another event in March 2020.
+Sign up to attend and climb in the beautiful Chamonix region of France.

-If you are a keen and competent British alpinist looking to climb big traditional routes in the Alps then put 29 July-11 August in your diary for the BMC’s Young Alpinists Meet 2019.
+If you are a competent British alpinist looking to climb big traditional routes in the Alps then put 5-15 March in your diary for the BMC/Alpine Club Young Alpinists Meet 2020.

 BMC Participation Statement